tucher/JsonFusion/docs/JSON_SCHEMA.md

 - Even if the user knows "99% of the time it's B", the core can't specialize that
 - Even if the user wants a totally different resolution strategy ("look at a type field first", "dispatch on shape"), the core's variant logic is in the way

-If you do this in layer 3 instead (via transformer + `json_sink`), you can implement whichever strategy you want:
+If you do this in layer 3 instead (via transformer + `wire_sink`), you can implement whichever strategy you want:
 - First try B, then C, then A
 - Or inspect a discriminator and only parse the matching type
 - Or do shape-based dispatch